 As we’d be hosting this as a ‘closed course’ for you/your group, there’s usually flexibility to change these times to suit you, e.g. start or end 30 minutes earlier or later.

-Payment for writing press releases training can be made bank transfer or card.
+Payment for journalism training can be made bank transfer or card.

 If you’re self-funding your training, you can pay in staged payments, interest-free, over 12 months.